dleandro/device-api/README.md

 13 - Openapi documentation
 14 - Is it possible to export a postman collection
 15 - Add pagination and filtering on the get
+16 - We could have TestMothers in the future with faker or something in order to have more variety when creating the test objects
+17 - Remove the constant id's for the container services which could be in a single file 18 - Could have dependency injection for each environment (prod, dev, stg) 19 - Could improve the env variable configuration system by having a centralized getConfig with a defined type

 • Create a new device.
 • Fully and/or par:ally update an exis:ng device.